Last updated on August 1st, 2023

 While you can start hunting with just a saddle, lineman’s rope, tether, platform and climbing sticks, there are a few accessories that will make saddle hunting a little easier.

-A Ropeman is a mechanical device from the rock climbing world that replaces the prussic knot on your lineman’s rope and/or your tether.
+An ascender for saddle hunting is a mechanical device from the rock climbing world that replaces the prussic knot on your lineman’s rope and/or your tether.
 It makes it possible to adjust the length of your ropes with one hand rather than both.
 While it’s far from a necessity, I’m really glad I have them on my setup.

 Back Strap or Recliner